jorisvandenbossche/course-python-geospatial/notebooks/11-xarray-intro.md

 Using xarray:

-- Data stored as a Numpy arrays.
+- Data stored as a NumPy arrays.
 - Dimensions do have a name.
 - The coordinates of each of the dimensions can represent geographical coordinates, categories, dates, ... instead of just an index.